adoxa/ansicon/readme.txt

     * go back to saving the buffer cursor position;
     * preserve escape that isn't part of a sequence;
     + use the system default sound for the bell;
-    + added Play Sound DECPS.
+    + added Play Sound DECPS;
+    + added '+' intermediate byte to use the buffer, rather than the window.

     1.72 - 24 December, 2015:
     - handle STD_OUTPUT_HANDLE & STD_ERROR_HANDLE in WriteFile;